worldline/learning-kotlin/docs/src/en/presentation/README.md

 # Presentation of Kotlin

-Kotlin a programming language developed
+Kotlin is a modern programming language developed by JetBrains.

-## What is Kotlin?

-## Language & History
+## History

-## Features comparison with other languages

 ## Some features

+- It targets many languages and frameworks: JVM, JS, Android, iOS, etc.
+- Kotlin native compiles kotlin code to native code.